Sunday, April 1, 2012

 Review

-I watched a few episodes of Gerry Anderson's classic Supermarionation TV series THUNDERBIRDS and the first movie.
-However, the live-action adaptation by director Jonathan Frakes failed to live up to my expectations.
-The sound effects were more for a cartoon than live-action, and the movie felt similar to Spy Kids.
-Because it only focuses on the younger characters like Alan Tracy, Tin-Tin and Fermat instead of all five Tracy brothers.
+I watched a few episodes of Gerry Anderson's classic Supermarionation TV series, THUNDERBIRDS, and the first movie.
+However, the live-action adaptation directed by Jonathan Frakes failed to live up to my expectations.
+The sound effects were more appropriate for a cartoon than live-action, and the movie felt similar to Spy Kids.
+Because it only focuses on the younger characters, such as Alan Tracy, Tin-Tin, and Fermat, instead of all five Tracy brothers.
 And worst of all, this film changes the Thunderbirds' nemesis, The Hood, from being a master of disguise to having strange powers.
-The positives include the acting of Bill Paxton, Sophia Myles, Ron Cook and Ben Kingsley and the emergency teapot.
+The positives include the acting of Bill Paxton, Sophia Myles, Ron Cook, and Ben Kingsley, as well as the emergency teapot.
 The CGI effects are decent, and the music score is terrific.

 THUNDERBIRDS could have been a more faithful live-action film adaptation.
-The movie is a no-go for fans of the original TV series.
-It might appeal to those unfamiliar with the original classic show.
+The movie is a no-go for fans of the original TV series, but it might appeal to those unfamiliar with the classic show.

 Star rating: (3/5) Average